sachindra172/SimonSays/README.md

-# SimonSays
-**Simon Says Game** is a fun memory-based game where players must repeat an increasing sequence of colors, sounds, or commands.
-The game challenges concentration and reaction speed, getting harder with each round.
-Follow the sequence correctly to keep playing—one mistake, and it's game over! 🚀
+# Simon Says Game 🎮

+A fun and interactive memory-based game where players follow a sequence of commands.
+Built using [HTML,CSS,JAVASCRIPT].

+## 🚀 Features
+- Randomly generated sequences
+- Increasing difficulty as you progress
+- Score tracking

+## 🛠️ Technologies Used
+- HTML, CSS, JavaScript (for a web-based game)

+## 📜 How to Play?
+1. Press any key to begin.
+2. A sequence of colors or sounds will play.
+3. Repeat the sequence by clicking or pressing keys.
+4. The sequence gets longer with each round.
+5. If you make a mistake, the game ends.